symfony/symfony-docs/frontend/asset_mapper.rst

     such as ``@popperjs/core``.
 The ``importmap:require`` command will add both the main package *and* its dependencies.
 If a package includes a main CSS file, that will also be added (see :ref:`Handling 3rd-Party CSS <asset-mapper-3rd-party-css>`).
+    If the associated CSS file isn't added to the importmap, you can contact the package maintainer and ask them to include `"style":` to the package's `package.json`.

 Now you can import the ``bootstrap`` package like usual: